bitprj/curriculum/Module4_Labs/concepts/Concepts/Time Complexity - Concept.md

 # Time Complexity

-Time Complexity, boils down to the rate the runtime of a function increases as the input gets very large.
+Time Complexity boils down to the rate the runtime of a function increases as the input gets very large.

 Functions and algorithms can increase in a variety of different "times" and its important to know what each time represents.